 Wonderful Pistachios are America’s best-selling snack nut and the smart, healthy choice for folks around the world.
 And due to our Get Crackin’ ad campaign, record numbers of people are now aware of the benefits of pistachios (thanks, Honey Badger!).
-In fact, in the five years of Wonderful Pistachios’ existence as a consumer brand, we’ve already cracked into the top five of salty snacks in the grocery store.
+In fact, Wonderful Pistachios as a consumer brand competes with the top salty snacks found in grocery stores.
 Pretty good for a former commodity product.

 To keep up with the demand, we cultivate over 125,000 acres in California’s Central Valley through Paramount Farms.
 The warm days and cool nights work in harmony with the region’s natural soils to create the perfect growing climate.
 Paramount carefully tends and harvests each pistachio using the latest sustainable practices.

-Pistachios offer a bevy of nutrients great for overall health, including antioxidants and phytosterols, as well as important vitamins and minerals.
+Pistachios offer a bevy of nutrients great for overall health, including antioxidants, as well as important vitamins and minerals.
 Nearly 90% of the fat found in pistachios is the healthy unsaturated type.
 And they provide more fiber than most other snack nuts.

 No reason to give up snacking to stay in shape.
 Pistachios are one of the lowest-calorie and lowest-fat snack nuts.
-They’re also a great source of plant-based protein.
-And a single serving includes 49 pistachios, enough to satisfy your snacking needs.
+They’re also a good source of plant-based protein.
+And a single serving includes about 49 pistachios, enough to satisfy your snacking needs.